dgrisham/wenv/README.rst

 ------------

 Working environments (WENVs) are a tool for streamlining workflow in the terminal.
-A WENV for a given project defines 1. what commands should be run to start (and end) the project, and 2. the project-specific environment that should be loaded.
-The WENV framework is a set of functions that help manage projects' WENVs and use their environment information to provide other useful functionality, like showing a todo list for a project.
+A given project's WENV defines 1. useful functionality specific to the project, and 2. its WENV definition, which is information that the WENV framework uses to make working on the project easier.

+The motivation for WENVs will take a bit of explaining.
+I'll start from the beginning.

-Much of the reason I started working on WENVs was the result of taking the advice in `this answer on Stack Overflow
+Much of the reason I started working on WENVs came from wanting to have predefined tmux layouts.
+I saw advice like `this answer on Stack Overflow
 <https://stackoverflow.com/a/5752901/4516052>`_, which recommends running a
 sequence of tmux commands as a function that starts your desired development environment.
 However, as I worked on projects, I found that I'd want different tmux layouts depending on the project.
 Further, I wanted more than just a tmux layout -- I also wanted to automatically run project-specific commands in certain terminals in a given layout.
 This would require a bit more work than the shell function the SO post.
+(There is `tmux-resurrect
+<https://github.com/tmux-plugins/tmux-resurrect>`, but from what I remember it
+wasn't quite what I was looking for.)

 At the same time, I had a simple system set up for managing aliases for different projects.
 Basically, I had a folder that contained projects' individual alias